 In the systemic circuit, oxygenated blood leaves the body via the left ventricle to the aorta, and from there enters the arteries and capillaries where it supplies the body's tissues with oxygen.
 Deoxygenated blood returns via veins to the venae cavae, re-entering the heart's right atrium.

-Electrical "pacemaker" cells cause the heart to contract, which happens in five stages.
+A healthy heart contraction happens in five stages.
 In the first stage (early diastole), the heart is relaxed.
 Then the atrium contracts (atrial systole) to push blood into the ventricle.
 Next, the ventricles start contracting without changing volume.
 Then the ventricles continue contracting while empty.
 Finally, the ventricles stop contracting and relax.
 Then the cycle repeats.

 Valves prevent backflow, keeping the blood flowing in one direction through the heart.